Wednesday 8 April 2020

 Occasionally Victor Vasarely touches upon these issues, I often find his work too pedestrian, too much like an art of filling in perspectival shapes in colour but at its best he transcends the process and creates images that are verbs rather than nouns.

 A long time ago I wrote about how we used to use what was then called 'giron and fess point' drawing in order to explore how the perception of a situation could be recorded through drawing.
 Those old posts have been returned to by Mike Croft in south east Asia, who has seen in them a way to open out an understanding of spatial perception in time.
 See his recent guest drawing blog posts.
 Now when I come to think about fess points I can see them as nodes, around which different movements oscillate due to certain attractors and this pattern I see as similar to spin networks within quantum space.
 This could be what has been called 'granularity'.
 The 'girons' perhaps being more like the lines linking moving nodes in image 'A', the lines of which at one point would have been seen as a way to visualise curved space.
-Scientists have long sought to bring together parcel/wave theories and it would seem that the idea of nodes and events is helping to do this.
+Scientists have long sought to bring together particle/wave theories and it would seem that the idea of nodes and events is helping to do this.
 In the meantime we have also to respond to the need to engage more with the destruction of the natural world and once again I would hope that the more we understand that we are totally entangled with everything else the more we might be inclined to be sensitive to our own actions and thoughts in relation to events, and be less inclined to measure our worth in terms of objects and possessions.

 Several of my recent posts have pointed towards a rethinking of the way we view objects and things.
 Instead of viewing the world as consisting of lots of individual things, I am beginning to see that reality could be simply a series of events.
 What I have been used to thinking about as discrete things actually being moments of encounter between one thing and another.
 I shall no doubt be returning to these issues again.